AustinGrey/vue-conf-toronto-workshop-2023/notes.md

 Too long === you feel like there is no good name for the component

 ---- side bar

 Simon mentioned this course/book as valuable http://cleancoder.com/products

 ---- end side bar

+# business logic organization

+MVC became populare because of it's innovation -> describing a separation of concerns that allowed people to know where to put things, and where to look for them

+Model of layers for Vue would be
+UI/View <-> Controller <-> Logic

+Controller exists to enable the separation of UI and Logic.
+That's it.

+UI/View === Dumb/Humble
+Controller === Controller Components (Smart)
+Logic === Composables (this pattern does not apply to options api)

+So dumb components shouldn't need to call the commposables.
+Pinia stores are an example of a composable - but this layering isn't framework specific.

+To keep things working while you refactor, you can write inline (IIFE or just a function not yet pulled out to it's own file) composables as an intermediate step

+NOTE: You should almost always just make everything reactive by default, a common issue is beliving that something is reactive when it's not.
+The performance hit for having things marked reactive is negligible.
+It's more a memory thing, but rarely is that an issue.

+OPINION from instruction: ref vs reactive ---> defferred until we talk about it in the last section